mesosphere/dcos-docs-site/pages/1.10/overview/design/overlay/index.md

 3. It is responsible for creating a _Docker network_ to be used by the _`DockerContainerizer`_.
 4. It exposes an HTTP endpoint `overlay-agent/overlays` that is used by the Virtual Network Service to retrieve information about the overlays on that particular agent.

-### Using replicated log to coordinate subnet allocation in Master:
+### Using replicated log to coordinate subnet allocation in Master

 For MesosContainerizer and DockerContainerizer to launch containers on a given subnet, the Mesos agent needs to learn the subnet allocated to itself.
 Further, the subnet needs to be learned before the MesosContainerizer or the DockerContainerizer start.